- Overview

 Overview

-If you are an ad agency, the employer that hires you is your client.
-Your client setup determines how you manage jobs on Indeed.
-This guide covers the main ad agency scenarios and what to do for each one.
+If you are an ad agency, the employer you work for is your client.
+How you manage that client’s jobs on Indeed depends on the client’s setup.

 Scenario 1: ATS integration with sub-account

-Your client uses an ATS with an Indeed Apply integration, and you have a sub-account for them.
+Your client uses an ATS with Indeed Apply, and you have a sub-account for that client.

-This scenario covers most agency-client relationships.
+This is the most common agency setup.
 Follow the Job Update API guide.

 Scenario 2: Crawled or hosted jobs with sub-account

-Indeed crawls your client's site for jobs, or your client hosts jobs on Indeed.
-You have a sub-account for them.
+Indeed crawls your client’s site for jobs, or your client creates jobs directly on Indeed.
+You have a sub-account for that client.

 Overview

-If Customer Support confirms that your client uses crawled or hosted jobs instead of integrated jobs, use the jobFeedType filter to fetch them.
+If Customer Support confirms that your client uses crawled or hosted jobs instead of integrated jobs, use the jobFeedType filter to retrieve those jobs.

 By default, findEmployerJobsPartner returns jobs from XML feeds or API integrations.
-To get crawled or hosted jobs, set the jobFeedType filter.
+To retrieve crawled or hosted jobs, set jobFeedType explicitly.

 Requirements